m7xed/cypherfy/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Fork the repo, create a new branch, and submit a pull request.

 ### Contribution Guidelines